HardisonCo/.github/international/republic-of-the-congo/cg-health/hms-edu/index.md

 ## Integration Points

-This document outlines how HMS-EDU is integrated with cg_Health systems in Republic of the Congo.
+This document outlines how HMS-EDU is integrated with cg-health systems in Republic of the Congo.